Supply Chain Management

 The employees of Mitsubishi Jisho Community work together with partner companies which deal directly with clients to improve quality, safety and customer service etiquette when it comes to repair work which must be performed while clients are in residence.

 The company constantly aims to raise the level of construction quality by, for example, using the company's exclusive skills testing and registration system for technicians (private license system) and sharing aftercare case studies with partner companies once repair work is complete.
 They also put the safety of clients first during construction and work with partner companies to create work sites that are safe, secure and pleasant for all involved.
 In addition to all this, since 2011 the company has conducted a customer service questionnaire every year after the completion of a large-scale repair project, the results of which are used to provide feedback to partner companies and help improve customer service.

 Every year from July to August, the company works with business partners to organize the Work Quality & Safety Promotion Rally, where it shares its goals of increasing customer satisfaction levels and carrying out safe and high-quality construction projects.
 The company also takes the opportunity to publicly acknowledge outstanding field representatives and people who performed excellently in the technical skills examination.

-Furthermore, since 1998 it has organized registered contractor workshops for all subcontractors including artisans (workers with specialized skills related to building) and managers from partner companies.
-The workshops allow the company to guide and support participants as the master contractor, helping them learn about health and safety and how to improve safety, quality and manners at construction sites.
-In fiscal 2019, workshops were held at five venues with 2,764 people taking part.
+Since 1998, Mitsubishi Estate Home has organized registered contractor workshops for all subcontractors including artisans (workers with specialized skills related to building) and managers from partner companies.
+The workshops allow the company to guide and support participants as the master contractor, helping them learn about health and safety and how to improve safety, quality and appropriate behavior at construction sites.